Written by Kep

 These guys have put together a group of songs that all loosely fit together under the theme of crumbling society and ruined civilization, and they approach the subject differently from track to track.
 You ever listen to a death metal record that sounds fantastic at first blush, and then by the third or fourth spin you realize that it all kind of blurs together and feels the same?
 This is not that.
 Every song feels distinct and memorable, and there’s a huge variety of sounds, tempos, and riff structures.
 You’ve got rip-roarer (and awesomely named) “Facemelt Bloodgrinder”, with a nasty, fast-as-hell main riff and one of the chuggiest, moshiest passages I’ve heard this year a little over 2½ minutes in.
 “Into Ruin” is doomy as hell, with an atmospheric intro and deliberate dual guitar harmonies over simpler drums, and “Degenerative Sequences” features a Euro-tinged melodic riff that’s interspersed with descents into pummeling brutality.
 There’s even a little touch of solo drumwork to open the title track, with a primitive, almost medieval marching rhythm.
 The sheer variety of sounds is flat out impressive, particularly for an album that’s 11 tracks (13 including bonuses) long.

 Malformity’s overall sound is massive and weighty, but it’s also remarkably clear.
-There’s plenty of grit and grime in the guitars, the bass rumbles and rolls underneath, the drums are powerful and dirty while still having real clarity, the vocals are prominent but not dominant; my hat’s off to whoever did the production (I’d love to shout them out, but I can’t seem to find that info anywhere).
+There’s plenty of grit and grime in the guitars, the bass rumbles and rolls underneath, the drums are powerful and dirty while still having real clarity, the vocals are prominent but not dominant; my hat’s off to Jamie Uertz (who’s also done some work for Gojira!), the production wizard who handled the mixing and mastering.
 This is true modern production on an authentically OSDM sound, and when done this well, it’s pretty damn wonderful.